DonJayamanne/pythonVSCode/README.md

 * Contributions are always welcome!
 Please see our [contributing guide](https://github.com/Microsoft/vscode-python/blob/master/CONTRIBUTING.md) for more details
 * Any and all feedback is appreciated and welcome!
   - If someone has already [file an issue](https://github.com/Microsoft/vscode-python) that encompasses your feedback, please leave a 👍/👎 reaction on the issue
-  - Othewise please file a new issue
+  - Otherwise please file a new issue

 ## Feature Details
 * IDE-like Features